 Chelsea Flower Show

 Of course, in May the Chelsea Flower Show is held, arguably the best celebration of all things floral in the World and certainly in the UK.
-I am sad to say I have never made it there in person but do enjoy catching the television coverage.
+I am sad to say I have never made it there in person but do enjoy watching the television coverage.
 Another way I can catch up with the Floral world and all that is happening in it is to read Gardens Illustrated (OK I’ll be honest, maybe not read, I mainly just enjoy looking at all the picture).
-I have this delivered to me via Readly but if you prefer to get magazines in paper form I am able to offer you a fantastic 52% of the cover price, that is 13 issues for £28 you can grab this bargain by following this link here.
+I have this delivered to me via Readly but if you prefer you can get the magazine in paper form.

 Keeping up to date with the Gardens Illustrated Magazine